CompendiumHealth/CompendiumHealth.github.io/docs/index.md

     alt: ZephyrHealth logo which is roughly based on the ATLA air nation logo.
   actions:
     - theme: brand
-      text: What is Zephyr Health?
+      text: What is Compendium Health?
       link: /what-is-zephyr/
     - theme: alt
       text: Explore a demo!